poolup-devs/poolup_backend/README.md

 201 Created if the user could be successfully registered into the database.

-500 status if there was a database error while registering the user.
+500 status if there was a database error while registering the user, or if the user skipped the email verification step.

 ---